wxFormBuilder/ticpp/readme.txt

 knowing where parsing errors occured in the original source can be very time saving.

-TinyXml can tracks the row and column origin of all nodes and attributes in a text file.
+TinyXML can tracks the row and column origin of all nodes and attributes in a text file.
 The TiXmlBase::Row() and TiXmlBase::Column() methods return the origin of the node in the source text.
 The correct tabs can be configured in TiXmlDocument::SetTabSize().